MCPS accepting masks donations for students and staff

 The family resource center can also accept monetary donations to purchase material for making masks as well.

-Any donations can be dropped off at the Family Resource Center office near the main entrance to the McLean County Board of Education building off of KY-136 in Calhoun.
+Any donations can be dropped off at the Family Resource Center office near the main entrance to the McLean County Board of Education building off of Kentucky 136 in Calhoun.

 Christie Netherton, cnetherton@mcleannews.com, 270-691-7360